SkipLabs/skip/www/docs/resources.md

 DELETE /v1/streams/:uuid
 ```

-The `POST` route instantiates a resource according to the JSON-encoded request body (consisting of the resource identifier and any parameters, structured as `{resource: string; params: {[param: string]: string} }`) and returns a UUID identifying the resource, which can then be used in a query to the streaming API.
+The `POST` route instantiates a resource according to the JSON-encoded request body (consisting of the resource identifier and any parameters, structured as `{ resource: string; params: { [param: string]: string } }`) and returns a UUID identifying the resource, which can then be used in a query to the streaming API.
 The `DELETE` route closes and tears down the resource instance identified by its `uuid` parameter, terminating any active streams.

-Synchronous reads from reactive resources can either access the resource in its entirety or read the data for a single key, using the following two routes:
+Synchronous reads from reactive resources can either access the resource in its entirety or read the data for a single key, using route:

 ```
-GET /v1/resources/:resource
-GET /v1/resources/:resource/:key
+POST /v1/snapshot
 ```

+This `POST` route requires a JSON-encoded request body of the form `{ resource: string; params: { [param: string]: string }; key?: any }`.
+It instantiates a resource if needed to according to the `resource` and `params` fields of the request body, then either returns the values indicated by the `key` or _all_ keys/values if no `key` is provided.
+For reads of a specific `key`, data is returned as an array of values associated to that key; for reads of an entire resource, data is returned as an array of key/value entries, with each entry a tuple of the form `[key, [value1, value2, ...]]`.

 Lastly, clients can update the input collections of a reactive service: